 Missisquoi River from its headwaters in Lowell to the Canadian border in Troy (25 miles) and from the Canadian border in East Richford to Enosburg Falls (25 miles) (study river)

-Trout River from its headwaters to the confluence with the Missisquoi (20 miles). (study river).
+Trout River from its headwaters to the confluence with the Missisquoi River (20 miles). (study river).

 10. Navigation

-There shall be no unreasonable interference with navigation by the existence or use of the activity authorized herein, and no attempt shall be made by the permittee to prevent the full and free use by the public of all tidal and non-tidal navigable waters at or adjacent to the activity authorized herein.
+There shall be no unreasonable interference with navigation by the existence or use of the activity authorized herein, and no attempt shall be made by the permittee to prevent the full and free use by the public of all navigable waters at or adjacent to the activity authorized herein.

-The permittee understands and agrees that if future U.S. operations require the removal, relocation, or other alteration of the structure or work herein authorized, or if, in the opinion of the Secretary of the Army or his authorized representative, said structure or work shall cause unreasonable obstruction to the free navigation of the tidal and non-tidal navigable waters, the permittee will be required, upon due notice from the Corps, to remove, relocate, or alter the structural work or obstructions caused thereby, without expense to the U.S. No claim shall be made against the U.S. on account of any such removal or alteration.
+The permittee understands and agrees that if future U.S. operations require the removal, relocation, or other alteration of the structure or work herein authorized, or if, in the opinion of the Secretary of the Army or his authorized representative, said structure or work shall cause unreasonable obstruction to the free navigation of the navigable waters, the permittee will be required, upon due notice from the Corps, to remove, relocate, or alter the structural work or obstructions caused thereby, without expense to the U.S. No claim shall be made against the U.S. on account of any such removal or alteration.

-This GP does not authorize structures, devices, tackle, etc. in, over or under an FNP other than moorings in a Federal anchorage eligible for authorization under GP 2 or subsurface and overhead utility lines.
-All structures, devices, tackle, etc. in the buffer zone23 of an FNP require a PCN.
+This GP does not authorize work such as structures, devices, moorings, tackle, etc. in, over or under an FNP other than work authorized in GP 1, non-boating facility moorings in a Federal anchorage (GP 2), aids to navigation and temporary recreational structures (GP 4), dredging (see GC 5), bridges (GP 6), or subsurface and overhead utility lines (see GP 9).
+A PCN is required for any work, including structures, devices, tackle, etc., in, over or under a Corps FNP or its buffer zone unless otherwise stated in Section III, Eligible Activities.

 11. Federal Liability